Alberta's Imminent Pipeline Capacity Dilemma

-When it comes to getting our resources to global markets, the decision-making process in Alberta to date has been sequentially reactionary, where experts: forecast additional capacity needs, assess what is currently working, and simply propose to do more of it.
+When it comes to transporting petroleum to global markets, the decision-making process in Alberta to date has been sequentially reactionary, where experts: forecast additional capacity needs, consider the status quo and then propose to perpetuate the status quo.
 This is the 'more production, more pipelines' model.

-The 'more production, more pipelines' model is predicated on the assumption that the current way of doing things is the best way of doing things.
+The 'more production, more pipelines' model is predicated on the assumption that the current way of transporting petroleum is the most optimal path forward.
 But what if it’s not?
 Then, combine this question with the reality that environmental concerns and civil society’s demands are having a tangible impact on the approvals process, and you suddenly have a profound incentive to rethink your approach.

-The solution to Alberta’s imminent pipeline capacity dilemma lies not in our ability to get new pipelines approved, but rather, rethinking how we can better utilize our existing infrastructure.
-We need to start by asking ourselves ‘what do we even want to be sending down our pipelines’?
+The solution to Alberta’s imminent pipeline capacity dilemma lies not in the province's ability to get new pipelines approved, but rather, rethinking how existing infrastructure can be better utilized.
+Alberta energy stakeholders need to start by asking the question: ‘what products should we send down our pipelines’?

-As previously mentioned, nearly one-third of every barrel of diluted bitumen sent down a pipeline is occupied by diluent – a substance that only contributes to the cost of transportation.
-If we were to cut our diluent dependency, we would realize increased effective carrying capacity in existing pipelines in addition to an array of other economic benefits.
-This would be a game changer.
-Not only that, this would be something we finally have control over.
+As previously mentioned, nearly one-third of every barrel of diluted bitumen sent down a pipeline is occupied by diluent – a substance that significantly contributes to the cost of transportation.
+If diluent dependency was decreased, Alberta would realize increased effective carrying capacity in existing pipelines in addition to an array of other economic benefits.
+This would be a game-changer.

-If we were to remain operating at status quo, we could easily spend the next decade navigating through the rigorous new pipeline approvals processes in order to get our production to global markets.
-Alternatively, we can proactively take control of Alberta’s destiny by rethinking the way we handle bitumen, thereby making better use of our existing infrastructure.
-What do you say?
+If the status quo is perpetuated, the next decade could be spent navigating through the rigorous new pipeline approvals processes with little-to-no progress.
+Alternatively, Alberta can take control of its destiny by rethinking the way bitumen is handled, thereby making better use of existing infrastructure.